Kryspynator/skylang/README.md

 ### Data Classes & Structs

 Data classes and structs are special classes and structs that are made to pass around information, and nothing else.
-They do not support the addition of any functions or private feilds, but auto generate `toString`
+They do not support the addition of private members, as those accessed from outside of that class.

 ### Abstract & Interfaces

-interfaces are
+There are no abstract classes in sky, only interfaces.
+Interfaces are significantly more similar to typescript interfaces than ones in C#.

+Interfaces can be seen as templates for classes, in the same way as classes are templates for objects, but interfaces can also be used as an implicit type for an object, where a class is more explicit.

 ## Null Safety